🔼The name Jeriel: Summary

-Both BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names derive the first part of our name from the verb ירה (yara), meaning to throw, cast or shoot:
+Both BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names derive the first part of our name from the verb ירה (yara), meaning to throw, cast or shoot, or even to found:

 For a meaning of the name Jeriel, NOBSE Study Bible Name List reads God Sees.
 Both Jones and BDB derive our name from the verb ירה (yara), but render it a meaning that is not Biblical but rather native to the so-called Inscriptions of Zinjirli (or Zincirli) out of Northern Syria.
 In those Aramaic texts our verb means to found.
 Hence Jones' Dictionary of Old Testament Proper Names translates our name with Founded Of God, and BDB Theological Dictionary has the similar Founded Of El.